21:46 9th December 2017 | Transport IVF

 To be selected, partners need to have the following basic laboratory equipment and materials for Transport IVF:

-The egg collection and embryo transfer are then transported to the fertility clinic, for example Bridge Clinic, where oocytes, fertilisation and culture of resultant embryos take
+The egg collection and embryo transfer are then transported to the fertility clinic, for example, Bridge Clinic, where oocytes, fertilisation and culture of resultant embryos take place.

 Benefits of Transport IVF

-Would you like to book an appointment?
+Would you like to learn more about this service?
 Please don’t hesitate to get in touch.

 Call: 01 631 0092 / +234 (0)1 631 0092